Accessibility Percolation on Cartesian Power Graphs: Proof of Theorem .2.

 {\xwalksq{\xaL}{\xbL}}

-In this section we derive a lower bound on accessibility, allowing us to show that the candidate threshold function found for the regular type from the first moment method is indeed a $\frac{1}{\xL}$-threshold function.
+In this section we derive a lower bound on accessibility, allowing us to show that the candidate threshold function in Theorem \ref{Thm1} does indeed satisfy the second side of the threshold requirement for accessibility setups of regular type.